OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

 The monthly Visa Bulletin has changed.
 The bulletin now summarizes the availability of immigrant numbers during the reported month for: “Application Final Action Dates” (consistent with prior Visa Bulletins) and “Dates for Filing Applications,” indicating when immigrant visa applicants should be notified to assemble and submit required documentation to the National Visa Center using Consular Processing (outside of the US) or file on their own with USCIS Form I-485 (within the US).

-The Immigration Policy Center (IPC) has released all fifty states, the District of Columbia and the United States (Overall), for a total of fifty-two updated fact sheets with accompanying info graphics and other details.
-These fact sheets highlight the demographic and economic impact of Immigrants, Asians and Latinos in each state.
-The Immigration Policy Center (IPC) is the research and policy division of the American Immigration Council (AIC).
+The American Immigration Council (AIC) has released all fifty states and the District of Columbia, for a total of fifty-one updated state-by-state fact sheets highlighting immigration data and facts.
+These fact sheets highlight the demographic and economic impact of Immigrants in each state.

-As Washington D.C. continues the discussion of Comprehensive Immigration Reform, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
+With national immigration policy being discussed, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this AIC research.
 Once a week we will be posting a blog with information on three states at a time.
-This week we will highlight; Oregon, Pennsylvania & Rhode Islland.
+This week we will highlight; Florida, Georgia & Hawaii.

 We wanted to find a new way to engage our reader base.
 Every other Friday, we will post the ten (10) best/most frequently asked questions received during the week from our h1bvisalawyerblog, Facebook, and Twitter readers.
 We will answer those questions and provide the Q&A on our H-1B Visa Lawyer Blog.